Area-53-Robotics/53C-High-Stakes-Notebook/main.typ

     After the conclusion of the Over Under season, we discussed the mistakes we made throughout the season and rules we want to implement this year.

     = Polycarbonate Map
-    #box(fill: surface-2, inset: 10pt, [
-      *(R19)*
-      #set text(fill: red)
+    #components.citation(
+      id: "R19",
-      *A limited amount of custom plastic is allowed.*
+      rule: "A limited amount of custom plastic is allowed.", [
-      #set text(fill: black)
         Robots may use custom-made parts cut from certain types of non-shattering plastic.
 It must be possible to have cut all of the plastic parts on the Robot from a single 12” x 24” sheet, up to 0.070” thick.
-    ])
+      ]
+    )

     Although we were aware of this rule and have never used enough polycarbonate to exceed the limit, we want to make this apparent in our engineering notebook by including a polycarbonate map that demonstrates that our plastic use is legal.